 Students must sign an agreement setting forth the conditions of their break employment.
 Before students can begin break work, they must have appropriate tax documentation on file in order to be compensated.

-Students may be released from their job at any time if it is determined that they are no longer needed or based on poor performance or unacceptable behavior.
-Break work is compensated at the legal rate as determined by federal or state law for students working at a college, recognizing that Blackburn College is a private institution it is exempt from meeting state minimum wage.
+Break work is compensated at the legal rate as determined by federal or state law for students working at a college.
 In order to be paid, students must clock in with the appropriate income type with their hours worked.
 Pay dates are on the 15th and 30th (or closest business day) of each month.